hclpandv/Thailand-Travel-Itinerary/travel_Itinerary_main.md

 Krabi KBV       ✈  Bangkok DMK
 8:40 AM             10:10 AM
 ```
+Taxi to safari world and Marine Park
+(Alternative Plan)
 Use Airport Shuttle to reach BTS Mo Chit
 Skytrain from BTS Mo Chit to BTS Siam
 Walk to MBK Shopping Mall and submit the baggage